Clive Williams is an internet researcher and writer on many genres. He has a BSc. Degree in Information Systems.

 Start your vehicle and use your windshield wipers.
 If the blockage still hasn't cleared, try soaking it in vinegar.

 So What Causes the Windshield Washer to Clog?

-- Using piped water in your windshield washer reservoir.
-Plain water should never be used inside the reservoir as it contains many impurities and contributes to the build-up of calcium in the reservoir nozzles that cancreate a block.
+- Use piped, mineral-rich water in your windshield washer reservoir.
+Hard water should never be used inside the reservoir as it contains many impurities and contributes to the build-up of calcium in the reservoir nozzles that can create a block.

 - Parking your car in a very dusty environment.
 Dust particles may end up inside the nozzles which will block the flow of the washer fluid.